The $50 million SG Eco Fund was set up in 2020 to support projects that advance environmental sustainability and involve

-The SG Eco Office, under the Ministry of Sustainability and the Environment, aims to realise sustainability initiatives with 3P partners, leveraging whole-of-government networks and resources.
+The Sustainability Partnerships Office, under the Ministry of Sustainability and the Environment, aims to realise sustainability initiatives with 3P partners, leveraging whole-of-government networks and resources.

-Besides administering the SG Eco Fund, the SG Eco Office is also involved in empowering communities to take ownership and co-create sustainability initiatives.
+Besides administering the SG Eco Fund, the Sustainability Partnerships Office is also involved in empowering communities to take ownership and co-create sustainability initiatives.